thebracket/ArdanUltimateRustFoundations/day1/hour1/hello_world.md

 # First Program: Hello World

 > This section will be demonstrated live.
 You are encouraged to follow along.
+You can see *most* of this online at replit.com: [https://replit.com/@HerbertWolverso/HelloWorld#src/main.rs](https://replit.com/@HerbertWolverso/HelloWorld#src/main.rs)

+## Create a new Rust Project

+> I find it helpful to have a copy of Visual Studio Code running with this repo, and a *second* window for the code-along examples.

+1. Open VSCode.
+2. Select "Open Folder" and load wherever you cloned this GitHub repo.
+    * If you didn't clone it, you can select "Clone Git Repository" and enter `https://github.com/thebracket/ArdanUltimateRustFoundations.git`
+3. Select `File` -> `New Window`.
+4. Open the integrated terminal with `View` -> `Terminal` or `Ctrl` + `backtick`

 Let's make a new Rust program with `cargo new`:

 1. Change to a new directory.
 For the demo, I'll be using `C:\users\herbert\rust\live`.
 Type: `cd rust/live` `<enter>`
 2. Create a new project with `cargo new login_system`.
     * `login_system` is the name of the program to create.

+> You can also use `cargo init`.
+They do the same thing.
+I've been using Rust since before `new` became the standard, so I may occasionally type `init` without thinking!

 You should see: